the-cybersapien/SudoRoomsBACKEND/README.md

 Thus, there is a solution that can give the customers their satisfaction and their peace of mind, as well as the hotel staff, their valid proof of honesty.

-**SUDOROOMS** is a *keyless* door-lock management architecture that gives weight on TOTAL PRIVACY of the customer.
+**SUDOROOMS** is a *keyless* door-lock management architecture that gives weight on TOTAL PRIVACY to the customer.

+## **FEATURES**

+* Works on local network connection.
+That means, the door can be unlocked by the customer as long as he is in any part of the hotel where he's able to connect to their network.
+* Everytime the room is accessed, there is an SMS received to the customer's registered mobile number.
+* When the service staff wants to access the room, a notification is sent to the customer and the access is only granted if the customer accepts it.
+* Emergency calls can be placed to some pre-registered users.
+(Using exotel API)

+NOTE:- We were supposed to use Arduino with a wifi module but as it was not working, we had to improvise and reduce our technology track to CONNECTED DEVICES.

+## **FUTURE PROSPECTS**

+* Instead of using the app, we can use PWA(Progressive WebApps) and thus, there is a good use of the Letreach API too :p
+* We have to denote a way of communicating an arduino with the server.

 ## Mini-Documentation